Anushk97/Blog/_posts/2024-08-24-twelth-post.md

 #### 9.3.2 **Explained Variance**:
 The amount of variance explained by each principal component tells us how much of the original data's variability is captured by the component.
 For example, if the first principal component explains 70% of the variance, it means that projecting the data onto this component retains 70% of the information.

+#### 9.3.3 **When to use PCA?**
+- Before classification to reduce the dimensionality of the dataset, especially when there are many features that are highly correlated.
+- When you need to reduce overfitting by selecting fewer, more informative components.
+- When you want to visualize high-dimensional data in a lower-dimensional space (2D or 3D).
+- When you want to speed up the training of other classifiers by reducing the number of features.

+***Not suitable when:***
+- The data is inherently non-linear; PCA is a linear method and might not capture non-linear relationships.
+- The interpretability of features is important, as PCA creates new composite features that are linear combinations of the original features.

+***Common Use Case:***
+- PCA is often used as a preprocessing step before applying other classification algorithms like SVM, logistic regression, or random forest to reduce dimensionality and improve model performance.

 ---